catchupTJC/catchuptjc.github.io/_posts/2019-10-15-Church is Christs Bride.md

 hymns: []
 speaker: PrJacobChan
 ---

 “Then I, John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.”
 (Revelations 21:2)

-Elder John saw a vision and he saw a new heaven and a new earth.
+-Elder John saw a vision and he saw a new heaven and a new earth.
 We know that the relationship between Christ and the church is like that of a husband and his bride.
 When does the church become the bride?

 “For I am jealous for you with godly jealousy.
 For I have betrothed you to one husband, that I may present you as a chaste virgin to Christ.”
 (2 Corinthians 11:2)